oracle-quickstart/oci-airflow/README.md

 This Quick Start uses [OCI Resource Manager](https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) to make deployment quite easy.
 Simply [download the latest .zip](https://github.com/oracle-quickstart/oci-airflow/archive/master.zip) and follow the [Resource Manager instructions](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/managingstacksandjobs.htm) for how to build a stack.

-It is highly suggested you use the included schema file to make deployment even easier.
-In order to leverage this feature, the GitHub zip must be repackaged so that it's contents are top-level prior to creating the ORM Stack.
+**This deployment requires using the included schema.yaml file with ORM.**   The GitHub zip must be repackaged so that it's contents are top-level prior to creating the ORM Stack for the schema to be read.
 This is a straight forward process:

                 unzip oci-airflow-master.zip
                 cd oci-airflow-master
                 zip -r oci-airflow.zip *

 Use the `oci-airflow.zip` file created in the last step to create the ORM Stack.
-The schema file can even be customized for your use, enabling you to build a set of approved variables for deployment.
+The schema file can even be customized for your use, enabling you to build a set of approved variables for deployment if desired.

 This template will build VCN/Subnets as part of deployment, but also has options for using pre-existing VCN/Subnets.
 If using pre-existing network topology, ensure you have a security list entry allowing port TCP 8080 ingress/egress for access to the Airflow UI.
 Also ensure a gateway is present to allow Internet access for the Airflow host, as Airflow is downloaded and compiled as part of deployment using options selected in the Resource Manager schema.

 ## Deployment customization

-The schema file offers an advanced deployment options.
-When enabled you can select which airflow libraries are installed during deployment, choose which executor you want to use, and customize other deployment parameters for metadata database, security, and high availability.
-Defaults are for SSH, Oracle, and MySQL.
+The schema file offers advanced deployment options.
+When enabled you can select which airflow libraries are installed during deployment, choose which executor you want to use, and customize other deployment parameters for metadata database and web UI security.
+Default libraries are for SSH, Oracle, and MySQL.
 Note that the apache-airflow[mysql] package is required for installation.
 If disabled this will result in a deployment failure.

 ## Metadata Database